sellmerfud/optparse/README.markdown

 A full set of unit tests using _ScalaTest_ is included.

 ## Dependencies ##
-This code requires Scala 2.8 or later as it relies on `ClassManifest`.
 There are no external dependencies.

 ## License ##